Home breadcrumb back arrow Back to All Blog

 • ContractSafe includes native integrations and migration support, so getting your contracts in doesn’t become its own project.

-Run your contract management evaluation through this five-question checklist before you start an Ironclad sales process.
-If a legal team answers "no" to two or more, you're likely paying for enterprise scope you won't use.
+Before you kick off an Ironclad sales process, run your contract management evaluation through this five-question checklist.
+If a legal team answers "no" to two or more, you’re probably paying for enterprise scope you won’t use.

-• Do you have a full-time admin to own configuration and ongoing workflow changes?
+• Do you have a full-time admin who can own configuration and ongoing workflow changes?

-• Can you absorb a three-to-six-month implementation before you get value?
+• Can you absorb a three-to-six-month implementation before you get any value?

 • Do you draft most contracts in-house with multi-step internal approvals, rather than just storing third-party paper?